mmcloughlin/verus-analyzer/crates/ide-assists/src/verus_tactic_api_doc.md

 ## Using rust-analyzer's HIR

 `AssisContext` contains `sema` field, which has type `Semantics`.
-It contains the semantics database, which can be used to query vairous facts about specific CST nodes.
+It contains the semantics database, which can be used to query vairous facts.

 Note that rust-analyzer's HIR is **not** rustc's HIR.
 Crate `hir` defines rust-analyzer's higher level description of source code.